 Georgia Department of Corrections Coronavirus (COVID-19) – Update

-FORSYTH, Ga. - The Georgia Department of Corrections (GDC) announced today the death of two offenders due to complications related to COVID-19.
-One offender, who had been housed at Autry State Prison, was 80 years old, had been hospitalized at a local hospital in Thomasville, Georgia, and was pronounced deceased on May 22 at approximately 5:25 p.m.
-The second offender, who had been housed at Coastal State Prison, was 69 years old, had been hospitalized at a local hospital in Savannah, Georgia, and was pronounced deceased on May 23 at approximately 2:30 p.m.
-Both offenders had underlying medical conditions.
+FORSYTH, Ga. - The Georgia Department of Corrections (GDC) announced today the death of a 62-year old offender due to complications related to COVID-19.
+The offender, who had been housed at Georgia Diagnostic and Classification Prison and had underlying medical conditions, had been hospitalized at a local hospital in Griffin, Georgia since April 19, and was pronounced deceased on April 29 at approximately 11:20 a.m.

-The GDC’s Office of Health Services is working closely with the Georgia Department of Public Health to ensure appropriate protocols and guidelines are followed while managing the safety and welfare of our staff and offender population.
+The GDC’s Office of Health Services continues to work closely with the Georgia DPH to ensure appropriate protocols and guidelines are followed while managing the safety and welfare of our staff and offender population.

 About the Georgia Department of Corrections (GDC)

 The Georgia Department of Corrections (GDC) has one of the largest prison systems in the U.S. and is responsible for supervising nearly 54,000 state prisoners.
 It is the largest law enforcement agency in the state with approximately 10,500 employees.
 For more information on the GDC, call 478-992-5247 or visit http://www.gdc.ga.gov